 Accommodation along the Algarve can get quite pricey though, especially if you’re looking for beachfront resorts during peak season.
 By settling for an amazing pool and a short drive to the beach though, you’re sure to find something within your budget!

 €1 Snacks Are Delicious

-Now that we’ve taken care of your sweet tooth, it is also worth noting that sustenance is equally as affordable.
-Dinner rarely sat us back more than €15* per person and we indulged in a wide variety of cuisines ranging from traditional Portuguese seafood to Thai and Italian pizzas.
+Now that we’ve taken care of your sweet tooth, it is also worth noting that food in general is just as affordable.
+Dinner rarely set us back more than €15* per person and we indulged in a wide variety of cuisines ranging from traditional Portuguese seafood to Thai and Italian pizzas.

-Some of our favourite dinner spots included the Time Out Market, To.B Burger, Wok-to-walk (after splurging the previous day) and Pizzeria Romana al Taglio.
+Some of our favourite dinner spots included the Time Out Market, To.B Burger, Wok-to-walk and Pizzeria Romana al Taglio.

 It is easy to find affordable flights from South Africa to Lisbon and Porto.
 Airlines like TAAG, Ethiopian Airways and Emirates offer affordable flights from Cape Town and Johannesburg and often run flight specials on the routes.

 Be sure to book your flights far in advance and be realistic when looking for flight specials during peak travel periods (European summers).
 The most budget-friendly flights can usually be found on mid-week dates and often includes one or two stops along the way.

 Don’t be mistaken in thinking that Portugal is home to fewer tourist attractions than other European cities.
 With the country’s storied history you’ll find Portugal is dotted with ancient castles and beautiful churches.

 What you won’t find are overpriced art museums filled to the brim with Renaissance art.
 Instead you can treat your eyes to Portuguese azulejo.
 These beautifully painted tiles adorn everything from building exteriors to churches and train stations.
 The best part though is that they can be enjoyed for free!